snap-one/docs-driverworks-proxyprotocol/source/includes/8.6_avswitch_proxy_nav_eq/_1-INTRO.md

 The majority of the of the commands, notifications and capabilities defined here must be implemented in your driver to display EQ controls.
 Several commands are optional including SET\_AUDIOMODE\_BYPASS, SET\_AUDIOMODE\_EQ and SET\_AUDIOMODE\_TONECONTROL as these have been included to suspect legacy Audio Matrix Switches.

 Note that this functionality is disabled by default.
-The [HIDE EQ FROM NAVS CHANGED][1] notification must be sent with a value of False to enable the EQ functionality in Navigator.
+The HIDE EQ FROM NAVS CHANGED notification must be sent with a value of False to enable the EQ functionality in Navigator.